jbranchaud/rails-ajax-forms/README.md

 ```

 You may have noticed in the previous two examples that the `action` and
-`controller` options were specified within a separate map.
-This map is the
+`controller` options were specified within a separate hash.
+This hash is the
 `url_for_options` argument and it contains the options related to the URL
 that will be requested by this form.
 I will show in a few examples how that
 will also give me the opportunity to specify the format I am requesting.